Today's Top Gainer

 Your Company is continuously making efforts to add new brands in the existing use of business and to improve its distribution network for increasing penetration of its products in retail outlets of all major cities, which will ultimately increase its profitability.

 3. DIVIDEND AND RESERVES

-Your Directors do not recommend any dividend for the financial year ended 31st March, 2018 and no amount has been transferred to General Reserve during the year.
+Your Directors do not recommend any dividend for the financial year ended 31 st March, 2019 and no amount has been transferred to General Reserve during the year.

 During the year under review, your Company does not have any subsidiaries or joint ventures or associate companies as defined under Companies Act, 2013.

 During the year under review, your Company has neither invited nor accepted any deposits from the public falling within the ambit of Section 73 of the Companies Act, 2013 and the Companies (Acceptance of Deposits) Rules, 2014.

 6. CHANGE IN NATURE OF BUSINESS, IF ANY

 There was no change in the nature of business during the year under review.